THE PHOTO SESSION:

 In order to get the most out of your newborn session, we will need baby to be in a nice deep sleep, so that I can perfect & change poses without disturbing baby.
 Getting baby into all those adorable poses you’ll love take a lot of time.
 Please expect the session to last between 2 to 4 hours.

-The room thermostat will read AT LEAST 80 degrees prior to the session.
-I will be using an additional space heater to ensure that baby is warm & comfortable.
+The room thermostat will read about 80 degrees prior to the session.
 If we are not sweating, it probably isn’t warm enough!
 Please keep this in mind when deciding what to wear.
 I do have a refrigerator in the studio with cold drinks (& some snacks and coffee for you as well!).
 Newborns lose their body temperature fairly quickly once you unclothe them, so it’s essential to keep them warm at all times.

-Cameras, camcorders or any type of recording device (this includes cell phone cameras) are NOT allowed during the session.
+Cameras, camcorders or any type of recording device (this includes cell phone cameras) are NOT permitted of any portrait setups during the session.
 NO EXCEPTIONS.

 WHAT TO BRING